Last revised: March 07, 2002

 All global flags other then u, h, b, c, x, j, and p are also channel-specific flags.
 Flags are set with the chattr command.
 The syntax for this command is:chattr <nickname> [attributes] [channel]

-There are also 26 global user-defined flags and 26 channel user-defined flags.
-These are used by scripts, and their uses very depending on the script that uses them.
+There are also 26 global user-defined flags and 26 channel user-defined flags (Capital letters A through Z).
+These are used by scripts, and their uses vary depending on the script that uses them.